vitalab/vitalab.github.io/machine-learning/_posts/2018-01-15-translearning.md

 ---

 The authors propose an unsupervised method to discover transformation matrices to describe a dataset.
-To do so, the method looks at the closest neighbor of some samples and optimize a novel convex problem.
+To do so, the method looks at the closest neighbor of some samples and optimizes a novel convex problem.

 ## Problem